commitdev/zero/README.md

 A few caviets:

-1. For Zero to communicate with your AWS account make sure you [authenticate AWS CLI with your account credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-methods)
+- For Zero to communicate with your AWS account make sure you [authenticate AWS CLI with your account credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-methods).

-    - You can also configure your aws cli during the zero porject initilization
+  - You can also configure your aws cli during the zero project initilization.

-2. You need to [register a new domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) / [host a registered domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html) you would like to use to host  your infrastructure on [Amazon Route 53](https://aws.amazon.com/route53/)
+- You need to [register a new domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) / [host a registered domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html) you will use to access your infrastructure on [Amazon Route 53](https://aws.amazon.com/route53/).

-      - We recommended you have two domain names one for staging another from production
+  - We recommended you have two domains one for staging another for production.

 ___

 ## Using zero to spin up your own stack

 Using Zero to spin up your infrastructure is easy and straightforward; using a few commands, you can configure and deploy your very own scalable high-performant infrastructure that is production-ready.

-A few caveats:
+A few caveats before getting started:

-- It would be best to [create a GitHub org](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/creating-a-new-organization-from-scratch) where your code is going to live and grant [CircleCi Organization access](https://github.com/settings/connections/applications/78a2ba87f071c28e65bb) to your repositories for Ci/Cd deployment.
+- It is recomended practice to [create a GitHub org](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/creating-a-new-organization-from-scratch) where your code is going to live and grant [CircleCi Organization access](https://github.com/settings/connections/applications/78a2ba87f071c28e65bb) to your repositories for CI / CD deployment.

-- During set-up you are required to create a GitHub personal access token and a CircleCi access token you should
+- During set-up, you need to create a GitHub personal access token and a CircleCi access token; you should store your generated tokens securely.

+- For your CI build to work, you need to opt into the use of third-party orbs you can find this in your CircleCi Org Setting > Security > Allow Uncertified Orbs.

+- It takes about 20 - 35 mins for your deployed frontend application to be globally available through AWS CloudFront CDN.

 ### zero init

-The `init` command creates a new project and outputs an infrastructure configuration file with user input prompted responses into a folder  -> 📁 `YOUR_PROJECT_NAME/zero-project.yml`
+The `zero init` command creates a new project and outputs an infrastructure configuration file with user input prompted responses into a file.  -> 📁 `YOUR_PROJECT_NAME/zero-project.yml`

 ```shell
 # To create and customize a new project you run